da4all/da4all.github.io/_cards/fair-guiding-principles.md

   This article identifies practical guidelines for data management and data stewardship so that data can be published and preserved in ways that ensure transparency, reproducibility, and reusability.

 keywords:
-  - "Data Management"
+  - "data management"
-  - "Data Stewardship"
+  - "data reproducibility"
-  - "Data Reusability"
+  - "data reusability"
-  - "Data Transparency"
+  - "data stewardship"
-  - "Data Reproducibility"
+  - "data transparency"

 metadata:
   source: "https://www.nature.com/articles/sdata201618"